Frawser/portfolio/README.md

 This portfolio serves as a digital introduction to who I am and what I do as a developer.
 It presents my latest projects, highlights my technical skills, and provides an easy way to get in touch.
 The site supports **dark and light modes**, with a distinctive **cyan accent theme** throughout for consistency and character.
+Project was made with GitHub Projects to track sprints and goals.

 ---